 Syracuse University is excited to offer a program option through our partnership with Southwest University (SWU) in Chongqing, China.
 Ranked Top 50 in China and one of the “211 project” “Double First-Class” universities, SWU hosts over 50,000 undergraduate and graduate students, and over 2,000 international students from over 90 countries.
 Chongqing is one of China’s largest cities, home to more than 30 million people and many cultural, historical and natural attractions.
 SWU is known for its reputable programs in Biology, Education, Psychology and Agriculture.

 While at at SWU, you will study alongside Syracuse and other students from SWU and other international universities.
 You will take 1 to 2 in-person course electives taught by SWU faculty, while also registering for 3 to 4 courses online with Syracuse University faculty.
 You will receive Syracuse University credit for all coursework completed.

-- Learn more: Southwest University (SWU), Chongqing, China or SWU (Chinese website)
+- View websites: Southwest University (SWU), Chongqing, China or SWU (Chinese website)

-Through this partnership program with Southwest University’s Overseas Learning Center (OLC), you will have the opportunity to:
+Through this partnership program with Southwest University’s Overseas Learning Center (OLC) located at the International Education Center, you will have the opportunity to:

 - Study and live alongside other Syracuse University students.